mimblewimble/grin-rfcs/text/0005-variable-size-kernels.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

 Support for variable size kernels allows new kernel variants to be introduced in the future.
-One concrete exampe of this is [relative kernels][0].
+One concrete example of this is [relative kernels][0].
 Kernels with relative lock heights will have an associated reference to a prior kernel in addition to a lock height based on that prior kernel.

 # References
 [references]: #references